-The District of Columbia Human Rights Act prohibits discrimination in employment on the basis of actual or perceived race, color, religion, national origin, sex (including pregnancy, childbirth, related medical conditions, breastfeeding, or reproductive health disorders), age (18 years of age or older), marital status (including domestic partnership and parenthood), personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, or political affiliation (DC Code Sec.
+The District of Columbia Human Rights Act prohibits discrimination in employment on the basis of actual or perceived race, color, religion, national origin, sex (including pregnancy, childbirth, related medical conditions, breastfeeding, or reproductive health disorders), age (18 years of age or older), marital status (including domestic partnership and parenthood), personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, political affiliation, or credit information (DC Code Sec.
 2-1402.11 et seq.).
 Harassment on the basis of a protected characteristic is included as a form of discrimination.
 The Act applies to all employers in the District, including employment agencies and labor unions.

 Like the federal law under Title VII of the Civil Rights Act of 1964 (Title VII), the District of Columbia Human Rights Act prohibits a covered employer from making any decision regarding hiring, discharge, advancement, compensation, or any other condition of employment on the basis of one of the protected characteristics.
 The Act is one of the most comprehensive human rights laws in the country.